BrettSchumacher/Portfolio/_posts/1000-01-06-raytracer.md

 Check out the code on <a href="https://github.com/BrettSchumacher/Raytracer" target="_blank">github</a>.

-Made during Spring 2022 for CSCI 5607 Fundamentals of Computer Graphics 1.
+Coded entirely in C++ and made during Spring 2022 for CSCI 5607 Fundamentals of Computer Graphics 1.
 It supports the following features:
 <ul>
     <li>Multithreading</li>
     <li>Obj model loading</li>